Chart Color Schemes

 Lockington - Gunbower is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lockington - Gunbower's dwelling structures, as per the latest Census, were 98.6% houses and 1.5% other dwellings.
-Non-Metro Vic., in comparison, had 90.3% houses and 9.6% other dwellings.
-Home ownership in Lockington - Gunbower was 45.6%, with mortgaged dwellings at 39.8% and rented ones at 14.6%.
-The median monthly mortgage repayment was $1,320, higher than Non-Metro Vic.'s average of $1,300.
-Median weekly rent in Lockington - Gunbower was $200, lower than Non-Metro Vic.'s $250.
-Nationally, mortgage repayments were significantly lower at $1,863, and rents substantially below the national figure of $375.
+Lockington-Gunbower's dwelling structure, as per the latest Census, had 98.6% houses and 1.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Lockington-Gunbower stood at 45.6%, with mortgaged dwellings at 39.8% and rented ones at 14.6%.
+The median monthly mortgage repayment was $1,320, lower than Non-Metro Vic.'s average of $1,430.
+Median weekly rent in the area was $200, compared to Non-Metro Vic.'s $285.
+Nationally, Lockington-Gunbower's mortgage repayments were significantly lower at $1,320 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing